stargazer/django-firestone/README.md

 * The handlers/views that ``django-firestone`` exposes, make use of ``Django``'s *class-based views*.
 Why?
  * Handlers are more modular and very easily testable
- * They can be built upon the abstractions that the ``django.views.generic`` collection offers
+ * They can be built upon the abstractions that the ``django.views.generic`` collection offers and therefore reduce boilerplate code
- * They can inherit from each other, and therefore reduce boilerplace code
+ * They can inherit from each other
  * Every step in the request data flow, from start to finish, can be easily overridden.

 * For now, only accepts ``content-type: application/json``, and returns ``application/json``.